guglielmofratticioli/siren_sdf/README.md

-pip installable repository for Siren_SDF code
+pip installable repository for SDF mesh estimation with Siren

 all the credis to original work: